Why Do I Need A Low Glycemic Diet?

 These diseases are thought to be largely lifestyle-related … and the food that we eat is a big factor … with changes that have occurred in our eating from a low GI diet to a high GI diet.

 It was a time when food was nutrient rich and it didn’t come from supermarkets.
 It wasn’t overly processed or pre-packaged, and colourings, flavourings, preservatives, additives and E-numbers were unheard of!
+(It didn’t need the “Low Glycemic” symbol on the packaging!)
 In fact, the bulk of the “processing” of the food happened after it was eaten … within the body itself!
 It took the body a long time to process the complex carbohydrates, fibre and healthy built-in nutrients and oils the food inherently contained.
 This provided the body with a gradual release of sugars into the bloodstream, leaving people feeling full and satisfied until their next meal.
-This was eating the way nature intended it, and sadly, very few of us have forgotten to eat that way, yet a low GI diet is the most natural way of eating!
+This was eating the way nature intended it, and sadly, very few of us have forgotten to eat that way, yet a low Glycemic diet is the most natural way of eating!

 Nowadays, our modern (and very common) high glycemic diet plays havoc within our bodies – our heavily processed, nutrient depleted foods are digested too quickly causing our blood sugar levels to spike rapidly.
 To combat this spike in blood sugar, our bodies quickly respond by releasing large amounts of insulin, to lower the high levels of blood sugar.
 Unfortunately, it does its job too well and rather than lowering the blood sugar to a more desired level, it causes the levels to plummet.
 This sets up a roller-coaster of extreme high and low levels of blood sugar which, over time, can send our bodies into a state of insulin resistance.
 This means our bodies aren’t as sensitive to the insulin as they once were … and so begins the path of weight gain and ill health.